SaiAkhilS007/SmartRecycle/README.md

 # SmartRecycle

+## Ever wondered what a recycle item is and where to dispose it quickly?
+Our app helps you to find the simpler ways to recycle and helps you to identify the nearest disposal centers
+Well if you live baltimore you can use our app

+## link to streamlit :

 ## Introduction
 The lack of accessible tools for segregating waste and finding immediate recycling or reuse solutions leaves individuals unaware of simple steps they can take.
 Additionally, locating nearby drop-off points for waste types like organic, e-waste, and medical waste remains challenging.
 The absence of a platform that connects users with disposal facilities and provides instant reuse or recycling ideas inspired us to create a solution for better waste management practices.
 ### Objective